omaralfaqih6/breast_cancer_wisconsin/README.md

 ## Model Development & Training
 In the exploratory analysis, we observed that several features in the dataset were highly correlated.
 This high correlation indicates strong relationships among certain features, which can lead to redundancy in the dataset and could also introduce multicollinearity issues during model training or downstream analysis.
 Multicollinearity can distort the interpretation of model coefficients, particularly in models like logistic regression, and may also lead to overfitting in more complex models.
 To address this, we implemented a correlation thresholding approach where one feature from each highly correlated pair (correlation > 0.90) was removed.
-This step helps in ensuring that each retained feature contributed unique information to the model while also improving interpretability and robustness of our predictive models.
+This step helps in ensuring that each retained feature contributes unique information to the model while also improving interpretability and robustness of our predictive models.

 We performed literature review to identify the most suitable classification algorithm for breast cancer diagnosis using the WDBC dataset.
 We identified four commonly used classifiers: Logistic Regression, Random Forest, Support Vector Machine (SVM) and KNN.
 We trained each model on the preprocessed training dataset and assessed their performance on the test set.

 The performance of a classification model was evaluated using the following metrics:

-Precision:
+### Precision:
 The proportion of correctly predicted positive observations to all predicted positives.
 High precision indicates a low false positive rate.
 It is measured as:
-Precision = (True Positives)/(True Positives +False Positives)
+Precision = (True Positives)/(True Positives + False Positives)

-Recall:
+### Recall:
 The proportion of correctly predicted positives out of all actual positives.
 It is measured as:
 Recall = (True Positives)/(True Positives + FalseNegatives)

-F1-Score:
+### F1-Score:
 The harmonic mean of precision and recall.
 It balances both metrics and is especially useful when classes are imbalanced.
-It is measures as:
+It is measured as:
-F1 =  2 x (Precision x Recall)/(Presision+Recall)
+F1 =  2 x (Precision x Recall)/(Precision+Recall)

 AUROC Curve (Area under the Receiver Operating Characteristic Curve):
 Receiver Operating Characteristic Curve is a graphical representation of the diagnostic ability of a binary classifier by plotting the True Positive Rate (Recall) against the False Positive Rate (FPR = FP / (FP + TN)) at various threshold levels.
 A model that performs better than random guessing will have a curve that bows towards the top-left corner.
 AUC (Area Under the ROC Curve) is a value summarizing the entire ROC curve.
 AUC ranges from 0 to 1 and a higher AUC value reflects better model performance.